 Gul Reza Khan TareenLaw

-Gul Reza is a final year Law student in The City Law School.
+Gul Reza is a LLB Law graduate from The City Law School.
 City’s prestigious law school was the main reason he applied to study here.

 City, University of London